xuan3986/UDDETTS/FAQ.md

 If there is no `roberta`, please download from [roberta-base](https://huggingface.co/FacebookAI/roberta-base/tree/main) to `third_party` directory.

-If you want to use the tokenizer of `whisper` model, please execute `pip install -U openai-whisper`.
+To use the tokenizer of `whisper` model, please execute `pip install -U openai-whisper`.